Tim Bergling Foundation

 The Tim Bergling Foundation is a foundation created by the family of the Swedish DJ Tim Bergling, known as Avicii, to "honour his memory and continue to act in his spirit".
-Avicii died by suicide in 2018, probably the result of prolonged mental health issues.
-The foundation was originally set up to tackle mental health awareness and suicide prevention in order to help prevent other families from experiencing similar events; however, was later expanded to work on climate change, protection of endangered species, business management, and nature conservation.
+Avicii died by suicide in 2018, after a prolonged battle with mental health issues.
+The foundation was originally set up to tackle mental health awareness and suicide prevention in order to help prevent other families from experiencing similar events.
+It was later expanded to work on climate change, protection of endangered species, business management, and nature conservation.

 History

 The Tim Bergling Foundation was announced by the family of Avicii on 26 March 2019.
-Following the inspiration of Avicii's philanthropy including House for Hunger, Tim Bergling's family stated "Tim wanted to make a difference — starting a foundation in his name is our way to honor his memory and continue to act in his spirit".
+Following the inspiration of Avicii's philanthropy including House for Hunger, Tim Bergling's family stated "Tim wanted to make a difference — starting a foundation in his name is our way to honour his memory and continue to act in his spirit".

-A posthumous album by Avicii titled Tim was released on 6 June 2019 with all of the proceeds going to the foundation.
+A posthumous album by Avicii titled Tim was released on 6 June 2019.
 Avicii had been working on the album before his death and collaborators including Chris Martin, Vargas & Lagola, and Aloe Blacc were enlisted to finish the work.
-In addition, an official biography written by Måns Mosesson is set for release in 2020 with all proceeds also going to the foundation.
+In addition, Tim — an official biography written by Måns Mosesson — was released in 2021.
+Proceeds from both projects went to the foundation.

 During 2019's International Music Summit, Tim's father, Klas Bergling, spoke out about the importance of recognizing and treating the early signs of deteriorating mental health, anxiety, and depression for performing artists and those working in the music industry, and outlining factors that can contribute to such conditions.
 He also outlined the work which the foundation wishes to achieve in order to help combat such issues.